July 25, 2019

-- Use tags with reports and alerts to zero-in on the performance of individual teams and track activities such as fuel usage, safety, and route performance.
+Use tags with report and alerts to zero-in on the performance of individual teams and track activities such as fuel usage, safety, and route performance.

 For another example, a food and beverage distributor could tag vehicles based on their customers served and then view and track the planned vs. actual route performance to ensure consistent deliveries across their fleet.
 In this instance, they might find that their drivers in Seattle had more consistent on-time deliveries than their drivers in Portland.
 With this new information, the fleet manager could then find routing patterns in what’s causing the late deliveries and figure out a solution to improve delivery time and customer service.
 Easily view your planned vs. actual routes in multiple cities by clicking the filters tab to filter by tag.